 Against this backdrop, and for the last several few quarters, security token offerings (STOs) have been gaining attention, and traction.
-It looks like STOs are going to find more support from regulatory bodies were the evolved position of seems to be that the best practice for token offerings is to assume that any offering made in the U.S. or offered to U.S. persons is a security token offering (STO), which must comply with federal and state securities laws.
+It looks like STOs are going to find more support from regulatory bodies where the evolved position seems to be that the best practice for token offerings is to assume that any offer made in the U.S. or offered to U.S. persons is a security token offering (STO), which must comply with federal and state securities laws.

 Plenty of ICO evangelists and ideologues are negative on STOs.
 A recent critical post accuses STOs as being some kind of a trap set by the mainstream, VC and banking community as a means of wrestling back control of the capital markets.

 1) Undertaking an STO (as opposed to ICO) is caving in to VC and institutional investor preferences for their own risk-reward models.

 It is a false choice to suggest that either you stick with an ICO and the risk-reward model to offers, or you are falling in line with a risk-reward model determined by VCs and institutional investors.
 The fact is, most companies that raise capital under an ICO framework would not meet the quantitative and qualitative criterion VCs and institutional investors require (for every 100 deals they vet, only a small percentage actually gets a check).

 And even if a business contemplating an ICO would clear the hurdles, they still have the ability to negotiate terms.
 They don’t have to take the money if it is not sufficiently friendly.
 These companies are in the driver’s seat.
 If they are sufficiently sexy to win an offer from a pro, they will more than likely be able to attract plenty of other offers, on terms they find more favorable.

 2) The STO structure is just a means of VCs and institutional investors to get some kind of equity passed through the security token.